ericwq/gskills/docs/load.md

   - `b.cc.UpdateState()` will be called, which actually calls `ccBalancerWrapper.UpdateState()`
 - `ccBalancerWrapper.UpdateState()` will notify the gRPC the Connectivity state and update the `Picker`.

-`UpdateSubConnState()` focus on the real connection to the target backend server. `UpdateClientConnState()` focus on the logic connection to the target.
+`UpdateSubConnState()` focus on reporting the state of transport connection to the target backend server. `UpdateClientConnState()` focus on the establishing connection to the target backend server.

 Now, all the real connection to the target backend server is ready and the `balancer.Picker` is ready.
 Let's continue the discussion of `balancer.Picker` behavior.